fieldtrip/website/development/project/replicate_functionality_of_mne_software.md

 This script is looking for a surface as **input** in the $SUBJECTS_DIR/$SUBJECT/surf directory.
 By default, the "white" surface is used (rh.white and lh.white).
 The grid spacing for the source space can be specified in mm.
 By default, 7mm is used.
 It is also possible to create the source space using the topology of a recursively subdivided icosahedron or octahedron (by using option --ico).
 This method is using the cortical surface inflated to a sphere, therefore, it is looking also for the FS surfaces, $SUBJECTS_DIR/$SUBJECT/surf/rh.sphere and lh.sphere as input.

-The source space will have triangulation information for the decimated verticles included.
+The source space will have triangulation information for the decimated vertices included.
 In this code, for example, -ico -6 will create a source space with 4.9 mm spacing.
 If it is specified, it can also compute the cortical patch statistics.
 It is also possible to use the source space created by using another subject's data and to morph it to the actual subject.

 MNE provides also a support for three-dimensional source spaces and for arbitrarily located source points.